richardwadsworth/rag-pipeline-observability/README.md

 - Document content might not be properly stored in the vector database

 RabbitMQ ensures that documents are queued and processed one at a time, maintaining the integrity of the indexing process and preventing API overload.

+## Subsystem Components and Dependencies

+This section provides details about each subsystem in the RAG pipeline and explains why they are needed.

+### Open-WebUI

+**Purpose**: Provides the user interface for interacting with LLMs and managing knowledge bases.

+**Dependencies**:

+- Langfuse: For observability and analytics of LLM interactions
+- Pipelines: For processing and routing LLM requests

+**Why it's needed**: Open-WebUI serves as the front-end interface that allows users to interact with the RAG system, create and manage knowledge bases, and configure custom models.
+It provides a user-friendly way to leverage the power of LLMs with RAG capabilities.

+### Pipelines

+**Purpose**: Handles the routing and processing of LLM requests, including integration with observability tools.

+**Dependencies**:

+- Langfuse: For sending telemetry data about LLM interactions

+**Why it's needed**: The pipelines component acts as a middleware that processes requests between the UI and the LLM.
+It enables features like request filtering, prompt engineering, and integration with observability tools like Langfuse.

+### n8n

+**Purpose**: Workflow automation platform for document processing and knowledge base management.

+**Dependencies**:

+- Open-WebUI: For API access to knowledge bases
+- RabbitMQ: For message queuing of document processing tasks

+**Why it's needed**: n8n automates the process of ingesting documents into the knowledge base.
+It monitors for new documents, processes them, and adds them to the appropriate knowledge base through the OpenWebUI API.

+### RabbitMQ

+**Purpose**: Message broker for asynchronous communication between components.

+**Why it's needed**: RabbitMQ ensures that document processing tasks are handled sequentially rather than in parallel, preventing API overload and ensuring proper document indexing.
+It acts as a queue that buffers document processing requests, maintaining system stability during high load.

+### Langfuse

+**Purpose**: Observability and analytics platform for LLM applications.

+**Dependencies**:

+- PostgreSQL: For storing structured metadata and configuration
+- Redis: For caching and message queuing
+- Clickhouse: For high-performance analytics storage
+- Minio: For object storage of traces and media

+**Why it's needed**: Langfuse provides comprehensive monitoring and analytics for LLM interactions, allowing you to track performance, costs, and quality of responses.
+It helps identify issues, optimise prompts, and improve the overall user experience.

+### Langfuse Worker

+**Purpose**: Background processing component of Langfuse that handles data ingestion and processing.

+**Dependencies**: Same as Langfuse (PostgreSQL, Redis, Clickhouse, Minio)

+**Why it's needed**: The worker component handles the asynchronous processing of telemetry data, ensuring that the main Langfuse service remains responsive while data is processed in the background.

+### PostgreSQL

+**Purpose**: Relational database for storing structured data.

+**Why it's needed**: PostgreSQL stores configuration data, user information, and structured metadata for Langfuse.
+It provides ACID-compliant storage for critical system data that requires relational integrity.

+### Redis

+**Purpose**: In-memory data structure store used for caching, message brokering, and temporary storage.

+**Why it's needed**: Redis provides high-performance caching and message queuing for Langfuse, improving system responsiveness and enabling efficient communication between components.
+It stores temporary data that needs to be accessed quickly and frequently.

+### Clickhouse

+**Purpose**: Column-oriented database management system for analytics workloads.

+**Why it's needed**: Clickhouse enables high-performance analytics on large volumes of telemetry data collected by Langfuse.
+Its column-oriented design makes it ideal for analytical queries on time-series data, allowing for rapid analysis of LLM performance metrics.

+### Minio

+**Purpose**: Object storage service compatible with Amazon S3 API.

+**Why it's needed**: Minio provides scalable object storage for Langfuse to store large volumes of trace data, media files, and other artifacts related to LLM interactions.
+It offers a way to persistently store data that doesn't fit well in traditional relational databases.

+## System Dependency Chain

+The complete dependency chain of the system can be summarised as follows:

+1. **User Interface Layer**:
+   - Open-WebUI (depends on Pipelines and Langfuse)

+2. **Processing Layer**:
+   - Pipelines (depends on Langfuse)
+   - n8n (depends on RabbitMQ and Open-WebUI)

+3. **Message Broker Layer**:
+   - RabbitMQ

+4. **Observability Layer**:
+   - Langfuse (depends on PostgreSQL, Redis, Clickhouse, and Minio)
+   - Langfuse Worker (depends on same components as Langfuse)

+5. **Storage Layer**:
+   - PostgreSQL (relational data)
+   - Redis (caching and messaging)
+   - Clickhouse (analytics data)
+   - Minio (object storage)

+This dependency chain ensures that all components work together seamlessly to provide a complete RAG pipeline with comprehensive observability.